binqry/binq/README.md

 # Binq Index Server

-Binq index server is the database of programs and their URLs for `binq`.
-When program identifier is specified instead of full URL, `binq` refers to index server to find the download URL.
+`binq` refers to an index server to fetch meta data of an item when its identifier is specified instead of full URL.

-It just returns appropriate JSON file for each program.
+We call it **Binq Index Server**.

+It contains the database of downloadable items with their URLs for `binq`.
+When `binq` send a request to the server, it responds a JSON data which contains information about the item.

 A live example of index server is https://progrhy.me/binq-index/ .
 This is just a static site of GitHub Pages, whose source is https://github.com/progrhyme/binq-index/tree/gh-pages .